 During a needle biopsy, your doctor uses a special needle to extract cells from a suspicious area.
 A needle biopsy is often used on tumors that your doctor can feel through your skin, such as suspicious breast lumps and enlarged lymph nodes.
 When combined with an imaging procedure, such as X-ray, needle biopsy can be used to collect cells from a suspicious area that can't be felt through the skin.

 You'll receive a local anesthetic to numb the area being biopsied in order to minimize the pain.

-During needle biopsy, a long thin needle is inserted through the skin on your neck and into the suspicious thyroid nodule.
+During needle biopsy, a long, thin needle is inserted through the skin and into the suspicious area.
 Cells are removed and analyzed to see if they are cancerous. ...